 Do you make your children share when they fight, or because you think it’s polite?
 Head’s up: See why kids shouldn’t be forced to share.

-My toddler was scooping sand at the park when another two-year-old walked over, stood nearby, and clearly wanted to have a turn with the shovel.
+My two-year-old was scooping sand at the park when another toddler walked over, stood nearby, and clearly wanted to have a turn with the shovel.

 Now, in the past I would’ve felt inclined to encourage my son to share the shovel with the boy.
 After all, we want to teach generosity and sharing, and another child wanting the shovel seemed like a good opportunity.

 But at that point, I knew better.

 Because I’ll let you in on a little secret: I don’t think kids should be forced to share.